salkuadrat/lucifer/README.md

 });
 ```

-Here is the list of all default exceptions we can use.
+Here is a complete list of all the HTTP exceptions that you can use in your application.

 ```dart
 BadRequestException

 UnauthorizedException

 PaymentRequiredException

 ForbiddenException

 NotFoundException

 MethodNotAllowedException

 RequestTimeoutException

 ConflictException

 UnprocessableException

 InternalErrorException

 NotImplementedException

 ServiceUnavailableException
 ```

 ## Parallel Processing

-Parallel and multithread-ing is supported by default with Dart/Lucifer.
-It can be done by distributing the processes evenly in various isolates.
+Parallel and multithread-ing is supported by default in Lucifer/Dart.

-Here is one way to do it.
+You may do it by distributing the application processes evenly in various isolates.

 ```dart
 import 'dart:async';